-- You Do Not need an SSN to run tenant screening reports.
-Given the discrimination risks, you would be safer to ask for an SSN, but not require one.
-But many agents, owners, and managers want an SSN on the rental application out of habit because they believe that it’s needed to run credit reports.
-This is no longer the case, as RentSpree uses cutting edge technology to provide full tenant screening reports without agents, owners, or managers needing to collect or enter any applicant information.
+- You Do Not need a SSN to run tenant screening reports.
+Given the discrimination risks, you may be safer to ask for a SSN, but not require one.
+Many agents, owners, and managers want a SSN on the rental application because they believe that it’s needed to run credit reports, but this is no longer the case.
+RentSpree uses cutting edge technology to provide full tenant screening reports without the need to collect or enter any applicant SSN information.

 - Find the right time to collect it.
-If you feel that you must have an SSN to keep on file for tenants, you should consider collecting an SSN during the lease signing process instead of during the rental application process.
-As we mention, you do not need an SSN to run screening reports on an applicant.
-So why would you want to handle an SSN for every single applicant, even ones you do not enter into a lease agreement with?
-This would be exposing yourself and your applicants to undue risks.
+If you feel that you must have a SSN to keep on file for tenants, you should consider collecting a SSN during the lease signing process instead of during the rental application process.
+As we mentioned, you do not need a SSN to run screening reports on an applicant.

 The bottom line is that even though many standard rental applications have a field for a social security number, you should not automatically deny an applicant for not providing one.
 Further, you should strongly consider collecting SSNs only from applicants you rent to, if at all.

 Applicants should always list the other individuals who will occupy the unit.
-This is absolutely essential for you to know exactly who will be living there.
+It is essential for you to know exactly who will be living there.
 Here’s why:

-In the other occupants section, you will gather the names, birth dates, and email addresses of the other occupants, which brings us to another common situation:
+In the other occupants section, you will gather the information on the other occupants.
+Which brings us to another common situation: